ren-kevin/ren-kevin.github.io/_pages/research.md

 ## Work in Progress

-Product and Labor Market Power, (with Dalton Zhang)
+Product and Labor Market Power <br>
+(with Dalton Zhang)

-Joint Market Power and Growth Risks, (with Dalton Zhang)
+Joint Market Power and Growth Risks <br>
+(with Dalton Zhang)

-Monetary Policy Transmission with Both Product and Labor Market Power, (with Dalton Zhang)
+Monetary Policy Transmission with Both Product and Labor Market Power <br> (with Dalton Zhang)

 <!-- {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>